 - Process the data on the observation unit;

 - Produce the schedule in regard of promulgation of the statistical data and ensure its publicity;

 - Disseminate the statistical data in observance of the schedule and secure the equal access to the statistical data for all the users;

 - Work out the statistical methodology and standards in line with their international analogues and facilitate their introduction;

 The Executive Director of the Geostat, who also acts as the Chairman of the Board of the Geostat, shall lead the Geostat.
-The President of Georgia appoints the Executive Director, a member of the Geostat Board nominated by the Board, for the term of 4 years and dismisses the Executive Director.
+The Prime-Minister of Georgia appoints the Executive Director, a member of the Geostat Board nominated by the Board, for the term of 4 years and dismisses the Executive Director.
 The Executive Director shall have at least one Deputy Director who shall carry out the responsibilities of the Director in case of his absence.

 The functions of Executive Director shall be the following:

 - Lead the Geostat;

 - Develop the statistical standards and methodology to be used in the course of carrying out statistical activities and submit them for approval to the Board of the Geostat;